gabrekt/pomodoroHub/README.md

 ## Contributions

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to fork the repository and submit a pull request.

+## To do:

+- saving notes and task.
+- set your own time or choose between 15, 25, 40 and 50 minutes.
+- put a circular clock, just for aesthetics.
+- note section as card, looking like trello.
+- break timer (15 or 5 min.)
+- Auto-start work time: once enabled, you will no longer need to manually start the work timer again after the break ends, it will automatically start for you.
+- Dark Theme

+ ### Become this an desktop App
+- **Desktop notification**
+- **Always on top** once enabled, the app will always be on top of other apps running on your Operating System
+- **Close to tray** - once enabled, the close action will not quit the app.
+Instead, it will be hidden and sent to the tray.

 ## License